 I have seen online that people reported hot temperatures when placing this laptop on their lap.
 And with an aluminum bottom panel, this is a very likely scenario.
 They could just as easily use a plastic or some sort of polycarbonate material but the question is would that sort of compromise the overall build quality of the unit to the consumer.

 The laptop opens up with one hand effortlessly and inside here it is a Windows percision trackpad thank you very much here gigabyte.
-Zero complaints with this trackpad, it’s smooth as glass, it feels great, has good click symmetry on the left and right hand size, gestures perfect.
+Zero complaints with this trackpad, it’s smooth as glass, it feels great, has good click symmetry on the left, and right-hand size gestures perfectly.
 This is all I want out of a trackpad, don’t change a thing here.

 However, users keep in mind putting this machine to sleep with the function key and f1 key may interfere with you maxing out the fans.